-Each of the country reports points to issues of capacity - of the state, civil society, the media and general public - as constraints on realising access rights.
+Each of the country reports points to issues of capacity - of the state, civil society, the media and general public - as constraints on realizing access rights.
 The capacity of the state to respond positively to these emerging trends is still limited.
-The state's available budget, human resources (in terms of numbers of staff and technical capacity), and organisational culture are all often constrained and over-stretched, increasingly being required to perform in new ways with new sets of skills.
+The state's available budget, human resources (in terms of numbers of staff and technical capacity), and organizational culture - are all often constrained and over-stretched, increasingly being required to perform in new ways with new sets of skills.
 For example, in most of the countries in the TAI assessment, principles of transparency, accountability and public participation do not fit easily with the institutional culture of state agencies or with the technical capacities of government agents.
-The national reviews frequently point to institutional constraints, as much as to constraints of legislation.
+The national reviews frequently point to institutional constraints - as much as to constraints of legislation.
 These kinds of institutional constraints need to be incorporated into understandings of capacity building.

-This valid concern with capacity, however, should not divert our attention from issues of political will and power.
+This valid concern with capacity however should not divert our attention from issues of political will and power.
 There is a risk in framing access rights simply as a matter of capacity that the underlying political dimensions of governance are obscured.
 Access rights are fundamentally about ensuring transparency, holding the state (and increasingly the private sector) accountable, and providing space for the public to engage in how decisions are made.
-Inevitably, access rights come up against established power and influence that can only be partly addressed through capacity building.
+Inevitably access rights come up against established power and influence that can only be partly addressed through capacity building.
 There is a clear need for the political will of the states and state institutions.
 Yet conclusions on what drives such political will are not easily reached.

-Each of the reviews points to the frequent tensions between commercial interests and the full exercise of access rights, with widely reported cases of compromise of access rights and legal process in favour of political and commercial interest.
-Self-regulation and performance of the private sector is likely to emerge as a key area for future work on access rights, with a potentially more proactive role for the private sector to encourage corporate social responsibility (CSR) through such mechanisms as the application of the Equator Principles.
+Each of the reviews points to the frequent tensions between commercial interests and the full exercise of access rights, with widely reported cases of compromise of access rights and legal process in favour of political and commercial interest, the assessment has not yet addressed emerging mechanisms for self-regulation and improved performance within the private sector.
+This is likely to emerge as a key area for future work on access rights, with a potentially more proactive role for the private sector to encourage Corporate Social Responsibility (CSR) through such mechanisms as the application of the Equator Principles.

-While the TAI illustrates clear positive trends despite persistent obstacles, we should be cautious in assuming that the positive trends would continue on their current trajectory uninterrupted.
+While the TAI illustrates clear positive trends despite persistent obstacles, we should be cautious in assuming that positive trends that we observe might continue on their current trajectory uninterrupted.
 All of the country assessments illustrate mixed performance according to access rights, and discuss the importance of maintaining vigilance - in strengthening the legal framework and the performance of key institutions, in improving capacity and strengthening political will, and of an engaged civil society and media.

-Table 9: Law framework and government efforts to capacity building
+Table 9.
+Law framework and government efforts to capacity building